The Business of web performance: how slow website eats up your revenue

 Web performance optimization is a complex and cumbersome task - often overlooked when it comes to web development.
 It gets deprioritized seldom because of time and budget constraints, and more so since performance optimization is a continuous process.
 Website needs to be supported for more and more devices and browsers with their varied list of features - making manual performance optimization a daunting task.
 In this document, we will discuss the current state of web performance across the web, and how website speed affects end customers’ user experience - affecting your business metrics.
-We will also discuss the ways to measure web performance, main causes for slow websites and solutions to these problems.
+We will also discuss the ways to measure web performance and the main causes for slow websites.

 Current State of Web Performance

 Internet speed and device performance has increased dramatically over last decade.
 Nonetheless, with more expectations from the website and advent of complex web technologies, websites are also been heavier.
 As a result, websites have slowed down overall, resulting in a worse user experience.
 For example, in last two years in US alone, e-commerce websites have been slowed down around 47%.